-The Europe Agreements are the basic accords governing bilateral relations between the European Communities and their Member States and each candidate country in central and eastern Europe.
-Under the terms of the Europe Agreements, candidate countries for EU membership should approximate their legislation to that of the Community.
+The Europe Agreements are the basic accords governing bilateral relations between the European Union and their Member States and each candidate country in central and eastern Europe.
+Under the terms of the Europe Agreements, candidate countries for EU membership should approximate their legislation to that of the Union.

-DG Trade is the Commission service responsible for the negotiation of PECAs, although almost all of the sectors concerned fall within the competence of the DG Enterprise and Industry.
+Directorate General Trade is the Commission service responsible for the negotiation of PECAs, although almost all of the sectors concerned fall within the competence of the Directorate General Enterprise and Industry.